cwrichardson/flurdymail/README.md

 .chain.pem includes the cert, intermediate certs, and CA cert.
 We no longer use a separate setting for the CAcert.

+##### SSL for Web

+The SSL certificates for HTTPS are put on an Amazon Application Load Balancer (ELB).
+These certificates come from [AWS Certificate Manager].
+If you generate new ones via this CloudFormation stack, template execution will pause in the middle, while you validate the new certificates (which can be done either by email or DNS).
+By default, new ones are **not** generated.
+The reason for this is that you can only have one certificate for the load balancer, which covers all host names you want to secure, and if you're using [CloudFront], you **must** generate or import the certificate in the US East (N. Virginia) Region (us-east-1).
+If you're not going to use this for general purposes (i.e., you're going to put nothing other than the phpMyAdmin servers in the Application Subnet) _or_ if you're running this in us-east-1, fell free to generate new certificates.

 #### Session Cache